 I took her advice to heart and asked every nurse I saw for help.
-I was in the hospital for three days (because of a c-section) and my boobs were handled more in that time than in my entire dating life!
-While it was weird to have the nurses touch my boobs, it was worth it.
+I was in the hospital for three days– because of a c-section.
+(While it was weird to have the nurses touch my boobs, it was worth it.)

 Each nurse shared different breastfeeding tips and showed me one or more of the many breastfeeding positions I could try.

 It wasn’t until the end of the second day that a nurse showed me a position that really worked for me – the crossover hold (also called the reverse cradle or cross-cradle hold).